By Dr. Bill Barrick

 Bellingrath Gardens and Home is known for its massive plantings of evergreen Southern Indica azaleas, but Gulf Coast gardeners also enjoy the blooms of native deciduous azaleas.
 Within the U.S., there are at least 17 species of native azaleas, five of which are native to Alabama.
 One species is named Alabama Azalea, Rhododendron alabamense; it has beautiful, fragrant white flowers.

-Native azaleas, also known as honeysuckle azaleas, can range from knee to up to 15 feet at maturity.
+Native azaleas, also known as honeysuckle azaleas, can range in height from knee high to up to 15 feet at maturity.
 They tend to bloom in late spring along the Gulf Coast.

 I have always been fascinated by native plants, particularly those with showy flowers.
 My love of native azaleas comes from my early discoveries as a young boy, when I would find these plants in the woods near my home in Dothan, Ala.
 As a young professor at the University of Florida, I was invited to interview at Callaway Gardens for the position of Director of Horticulture.
 As part of the interview, I had lunch with the regal Mrs. Cason Callaway, an event that made me feel as though I were dining with the Queen Mother.
 “Miss Virginia” asked me only one question: “Dr. Barrick, which do you prefer: native azaleas, or what I refer to as ‘store bought’ azaleas?”
 Having just driven around the primary artery of Callaway Gardens and seen thousands of native azaleas in full bloom, I had the right response: “Yes, ma’am, I prefer natives.”